Rangi Heremaia: Storylines

 Rangi arrived to the clinic and won the job of a paramedic alongside Sam Aleni (Rene Naufahu).
 He started to date Rachel McKenna (Angela Bloomfield) but was traumatized by killing a man in a car crash.
 The arrival of his son Toka (Redmond McCarthy) and ex-girlfriend proved poor for his relationship with Rachel but the two stayed together even when Rangi had an affair with Rebecca Frost (Luisa Burgess).
 However, when Rangi became paralysed after a motorbike incident, the two finally split but Rachel ended up passing out drunk in her car and nearly killing the wheelchair-using Rangi.
 Rangi survived and resumed his romance with Rebecca after he miraculously regained his ability to walk.
 However, as Rangi prepared to propose, Rebecca suddenly died from a faulty heart valve.
 Rangi started to date fellow paramedic Donna Heka (Stephanie Tauevihi) but the romance was cut short following the revelation they were in fact siblings.

 Rangi had a brief affair with Ellen Crozier (Robyn Malcolm) and was briefly accused of abusing elderly women.
 Rangi went into hiding and Donna helped him through the ordeal shortly before fellow paramedic Mark Shawn (Tony MacIver) was revealed as the true culprit.
 Rangi and Donna slept together however the two acknowledged the romance was wrong and Rangi had a brief fling with Caroline Buxton (Tandi Wright).
 In 1999 Rangi dated both Shivani Naran (Madeleine Sami) and Janet Maxwell (Katrina Hobbs) but as the year ended, Rangi was delighted to discover Donna was in fact a result of an affair and in no way related to him.
 Rangi helped clear Donna of murder.
 He broke up with Janet and he finally married Donna.
 The two decided to have children but Donna proved infertile and Rangi had to take out a loan to fund IVF.
 However, Rangi went missing and it was only a few days later that Rangi's body was found, he had been drowned.
 The police suspected suicide but Donna investigated and soon discovered Rangi had a secret double life with a woman named Adrianna (Emily Mowbray) and her husband Kim Tairoa (Patrick Kake) had murdered him when he decided to stay with Donna.

-Rangi would show up in a parody scene for the show's 30th anniversary on May 25, 2022, talking to Desi Schmidt.
-Desi would question Rangi about how he was supposed to be dead, with Rangi confirming he was, before Desi walked away.